wp-plugins/football-pool/readme.txt

 * New option to show venue photos on venue listing page.
 * Changed image selection to WordPress 3.5 Media Uploader for WordPress version 3.5.
 * Added contextual help to admin screens.
 Moved informative text on admin pages to these help tabs (needs WordPress 3.3 or higher).
+* Added image for wrong answers to prediction table for questions.
+* Changed database table structure so naming convention is the same for all tables.
 * Bug fix: old values were shown after a save of a match or a question in the admin (cache is now flushed after a save).
 * Bug fix: prediction form shortcode did not update values when used in a post (thanks BruceFeuillette for reporting the bug).
 * Bug fix: user selector widget did not work in WordPress installs with default permalink setting (thanks Tomas Jonsson to for reporting this).